laplongejunior/laplongeScripts/metroDownloader/README.md

 To use it, download the driver from Selenium and create an empty folder Start my .jar with three parameters : the type of browser you want to use ("CHROME" for now), the path to the .exe driver and the path to put the pdf

+The project has been slightly updated so that the code doesn't require all possible drivers to compile, so you may need to edit the pom to add other drivers
+An example of the hierachy of selenium dependencies is available at stackoverflow : https://stackoverflow.com/questions/54841651/